 - Spotify.
 (Perhaps just as much a productivity tool for me as LibreOffice!)

-- Firefox.
-I have trouble with the default Web application loading some sites and playing youtube videos, so I choose to use Firefox.
-Firefox also has a convenient extension for the password manager that I use, Bitwarden.
-However, see below for a tip to improve scrolling in Firefox.
+- Chromium.
+I have trouble with the default Web application loading some sites and playing youtube videos, so I choose to use Chromium.
+Chromium also has a convenient extension for the password manager that I use, Bitwarden.

 - Cheese.
 I have been unable to get the default Camera app on 2015 MacBook Pros.
 So I use Cheese as a replacement.